 DILIsym® is built in the MATLAB computing platform (The MathWorks, Natick, MA).
-Users may work directly with the MATLAB code or may use a graphical user interface (GUI).
-The GUI permits the specification of new experiments, including compound, dose, dosing frequency, duration, mechanism(s), and species.
+Users receive the software as a compiled application with a fully capable user interface.
+The interface permits the specification of new experiments, including compound, dose, dosing frequency, duration, mechanism(s), and species.
 Simulations can be performed on individuals or populations.
-Simulation results can be visualized within MATLAB or can be exported for further analysis using other software.
+Simulation results can be visualized within the software tool or can be exported for further analysis using other software.

 DILIsym® prospectively supports key management decisions by providing information on experimental or clinical designs that would expose liver toxicity, as well as mechanistic rationale for the underlying biochemical events that would cause liver toxicity.
 The model retrospectively supports key management decisions by mechanistically interpreting your data and to distinguish innocuous vs. dangerous liver signals.

-The current version of the modeling software is DILIsym® v5A, which was made available to all DILI-sim Initiative industry members as of July 2016.
+The current version of the modeling software is DILIsym® v7A, which was made available to all DILI-sim Initiative industry members as of January 2018.

 Mitochondrial toxicity modeling